vmware/vmware-aria-operations-integration-sdk/README.md

 <details>
   <summary><h3>How can change the container resgistry mp-build uses?</h3></summary>

-  Open `config.json` file located in the root of the project, then replace the key value of `docker_registry` with the tag of the repository you want to use.
+  Open the `config.json` file located in the project's root directory, then replace the key-value for `docker_registry` with the tag of the repository you want to use.
 The next time `mp-build` is run, the new tag will be used and validated.
 </details>

 <details>
   <summary><h3> Where are the adapter logs stored locally?</h3></summary>

-  Logs are generated and stored in the `logs` directory. logs are only generated after running `mp-test` or `mp-build`
+ Running `mp-test` or `mp-build` generates logs.
+Logs are generated and stored in the `logs` directory.
 </details>
 <details>
   <summary><h3> Where the adapter logs stored VMware Aria Operations?</h3></summary>